Andrea/andrea.github.io/_posts/2026-01-19-making-of-a-decision-4.markdown

 A Decision KP Map always has a specific context, for example an architectural decision.
 Over the course of a decision, one would generate multiple maps.
 People can be added or removed as needed.

 Learn more:
-* 🗒️ Blog post: [The making of a decision Part 5 - Introducing Decision KP Map] - The link will be updated when it's posted.
-I have created this mapping tool after doing this talk.
-After few personal experiments, I asked others if this was a useful format and  I had positive feedback.
-The post covers what it is, how it works, and most importantly how can it help you.
+* 🗒️ Blog post: [Introducing Decision KP Map] - The post covers what it is, how it works, and most importantly, how can it help you.

 #### Why use this tool, in the context of better decision making

-* Understand what happened during an exchange (e.g. a meeting).
-An easy to learn tool that helps evaluate your [ladder of inference][argyris]
+* Understand and highlight misalignments.
+An easy to learn tool that helps evaluate your misalignments and question your  [ladder of inference][argyris].
+* Dynamic Tracking: Repeated use helps with capturing the dynamic interactions of the decision, which is essential in real-world decision processes.
 * Teach people new to leadership how to navigate decisions.
 Many people who write code (roles and titles vary) enter decision‑making with a significant level of technical knowledge but limited understanding of how the rest of the decision‑making process works.
 This tool can help them.